shenfcStanley/QAChat_Prototype/README.md

 #### 3. A Jupyter notebook `tutorial.ipynb` under the `tutorial` directory covers a toy example of the Q&A chatbot

 #### 4. The `test.py` script in the `test` directory handles data augmentation using few-shot learning and includes prompts for scoring answers based on contextual information.
+zephyr-7b-beta was used as a third-party LLMs for data augmentation and result scoring

 ## Comprehensive Evaluation